 Visit the Embassy of Ghana website for the most current visa information.

-Documentation of yellow fever vaccination is required for those over nine months of age upon arrival in Ghana.
+Proof of Yellow Fever vaccination is required upon arrival in Ghana for anyone over nine months of age.

 Foreign nationals who are over six years old and who have been physically present in Ghana for a cumulative period of 90 days or more during a calendar year are required to register with the National Identification Authority (NIA).
-NIA will issue registered foreign nationals a Non-citizen Ghanacard.
-The Non-citizen Ghanacard will be necessary for all transactions that require identification, i.e. opening bank accounts, obtaining work permits, acquiring driver’s licenses, etc. A Non-citizen Ghanacard does not guarantee issuance of a local driver’s license if you are not resident in the country for a specific period of time.
+The NIA will issue registered foreign nationals a non-citizen Ghana card.
+The non-citizen Ghana card will be necessary for all transactions that require identification, i.e. opening bank accounts, obtaining work permits, acquiring driver’s licenses, etc.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ghana.

-West Africa, to include Ghana, faces an increased threat from transnational terrorist groups.
-Terrorists have carried out attacks and/or kidnappings targeting Westerners in Cote d’Ivoire, Burkina Faso, Niger, and Mali..
+West Africa faces an increased threat from transnational terrorist groups.
+Terrorists have targeted Westerners in Côte d’Ivoire, Burkina Faso, Niger, Benin, and Mali.

-The theft of luggage and travel documents occurs at Kotoka International Airport in Accra and in hotels across Ghana.
-Keep your documents secure at all times and don’t leave your baggage unattended.
+Luggage and travel document theft occurs at Kotoka International Airport in Accra and in hotels across Ghana.
+Keep your documents secure at all times, and don’t leave your baggage unattended.
 Be wary of all offers of unsolicited assistance at the airport from anyone other than uniformed porters or officials.

 Credit card fraud is common.
 Exercise caution when using credit and ATM cards in Ghana.
-It is very common for credit card terminals to be tampered with.
-Skimming is the primary means of credit card fraud and is undetectable until fraudulent charges appear on statements.
+It is very common for scammers to tamper with credit card terminals.
+Skimming is the primary means of credit card fraud, and is undetectable until fraudulent charges appear on statements.
 If you choose to use a credit card anywhere in Ghana, monitor your credit card activity closely.

 See our webpage on help for U.S. victims of crime overseas.